xariskap/Bioinformatics/README.md

 **local_align.py** is the Smith–Waterman algorithm

-**ex4_2.py** solves the following problem in Θ(k*n): Given two strings with size n, find all the corresponding matches of all possible k-length substrings.
+**ex4_2.py** solves the following problem in Θ(k*n): Given two strings with size n, find all the corresponding character matches of all possible k-length substrings.